hyosung11/Launch-School/Courses/journal.md

 12:25 Grinding through the Small Problems for a second time today.

 19:51 I have worked on Small Problems all day and am working through Easy 2 > Convert a Number to a String.
 I think I'm going to have to go through some of these at least three times.

+21:05 I see why I want to do these small problems multiple times.